Disadvantaged Business Enterprise Program

 Amount of Goal

-The City of Galveston’s overall goal for 2014-2016 is 5.23% of the federal financial assistance we will expend in Department of Transportation (DOT)-assisted contracts, which is exclusive of Federal Transit Administration (FTA) funds to be used for the purchase of transit vehicles.
+The City of Galveston’s overall goal for 2020 through 2022 is .7% of the federal financial assistance we will expend in Department of Transportation (DOT) – assisted contracts, which is exclusive of Federal Transit Administration (FTA) funds to be used for operations for Island Transit.